 Just got back from the gym and I see that many high quality stocks are down.
 Earlier today I was a bit worried that the correction was finished before it even started.
 Hopefully it continues for a while.

 But how am I able to stay so passive, so unemotional?
-It roots down to this:
+It boils down to these:

-- I’ve done my homework and “know” that most of my companies will still sell their products even thought the economy get’s worse
+- I’ve done my homework and “know” that most of my companies will still sell their products even though the economy gets worse

 - I’m young.
-Historically, I should experience around six 10-15 corrections and maybe one massive.
+Historically, I should experience around six 10%-15% corrections and maybe one massive correction.
 The way I see it is that I’m now paying for experience so that I can be wiser when I have more capital.

-- Also, given that I save around 15 – 30% of income in the future, I’ll add 20 x portfolio value.
+- Also, given that I save around 15% to 30% of income in the future, I’ll add 20x portfolio value.

 I managed to stay totally passive, not doing anything, but I should have more cash in hand so that I can buy shares of my companies when the time is right.
 Right now, I’m just watching the ball, not playing the game.

 How did you respond?
 What happened inside your head?
-Please tell me, and focus on your negative aspects more than your positive.
+Please tell me, and dig deep on the negative aspects more than the positive.
 That’s how we all learn from each other.
 Thanks!